eathren/NolanPortfolio/content/blog/What Is An API Anyways/index.md

   .then(json => console.log(json))
 ```

-which returns something that looks like this
+this returns something that looks like this

 ```js